Artsdatabanken/assessments-frontend/Assessments.Frontend.Web/README.md

 - In wwwroot/js/filter.js do:
 	- Add the filter's checkbox id to the list "handleFirstTimeIds" if you want it to open by default.

+- In the file Infrastructure/AlienSpecies/QueryHelpers.cs, apply the filter to the query results list.

+Remember to rebuild the solution before testing.